pluralia/fp-fall-2023/README.md

     - make sure you answer yes to installing HLS using GHCup
     - VSCode may ask you which HLS to use in a pop-up window -- select the one from GHCup
 2. Do your homework in the `hw1.hs` file from this branch
+3. Tests in this hw do not require any additional frameworks: use comparison

 ### Selected commands